 Buchanan Technologies Announces the Strategic Merger of Infosenseglobal with its Application Services Business

-/EIN News/ -- MISSISSAUGA, Ontario, Dec.
+/EIN News/ -- GRAPEVINE, Texas, Dec.
 07, 2022 (GLOBE NEWSWIRE) -- Buchanan Technologies, a leading provider of enterprise managed IT services, announced the strategic investment and merger of Infosenseglobal’s (ISG) Oracle technology and applications service line with Buchanan’s Applications Services business unit.
 The deal closed on December 1, 2022.

 ISG’s Oracle service line further expands Buchanan’s Applications Services offerings, creating a combined team of over 250 application and database professionals.
 The collective business provides a comprehensive suite of services that include application modernization, end-to-end cloud services, and full-stack ERP application and database managed services to help clients maintain and modernize their mission critical applications.